NVSL/CSE141pp-Resources/labs/Unrolling-Loops-and-Branch-Prediction/README.md

 4. Save the output of `submission/code-stats.csv` with a reasonable name and push to your repo.
 This is your data for the write-up.

 ### Make it Fast

+Questions 1 and 2  of the write-up ask for specific types of unrolling.
+Questions 3 and 4 ask for your fastest solution.

 You should try to make `sqmm()` as fast as possible using unrolling.
 You must beat Devon and Justin's submissions on the Gradescope leader board in execution time for full credit.
 Your final submission to Gradescope should be your fastest code.